 Fair warning: The Kimberley Ride season is from May to August and The Margaret River Ride season is from September to April, so if you want to catch both of these rides in one trip, you’ll have to head up to the Kimberley in July or August, then meander down to Margaret River in September or October, depending on your schedule.

 And while you’re in this part of the world, why not jump the ditch and visit…

 Fly into Auckland and head north to the Bay of Islands region for the Twin Coast Adventure, then wind your way down through Rotorua (be sure to visit the Hobbiton movie set!) to Lake Taupo.
-Enjoy the sights and sounds of this magnificent, expansive lake and the friendly town of Taupo before embarking on The River Valley Ride (or the shorter River Valley Escape) in the heart of the high country.
+Enjoy the sights and sounds of this magnificent, expansive lake and the friendly town of Taupo before embarking on The River Valley Ride in the heart of the high country.
 Finally, take the ferry to the South Island for the ultimate Lord of the Rings adventure on the Glenorchy Back Country Ride.
 If you’re keen for a few more thrills before you leave this beautiful corner of the world, Queenstown is the perfect base.